-In 1980, he joined the St Vincent de Paul Society and over 24 years he went from volunteer to president, with many
+In 1980, he joined the St Vincent de Paul Society and over 24 years he went from volunteer to president, with many jobs in between.

 In retirement, he and Mieke became involved in the Meals on Wheels program in North Canberra.